n1crack/vuefinder/README.md

 ![image](https://user-images.githubusercontent.com/712404/186232425-a2828894-d048-4095-8936-6ad5cd1be9fc.png)

-app rebuilt to use vite, vue 3 and tailwindcss.
+app rebuilt to use vue 3 and tailwindcss.

+dependencies :
+ - Vue 3
+ - Cropper  : Image crop tool
+ - DragSelect : Selection Utility
+ - Plupload : Upload library

 version 1.0 is on its way..